-As of December 31, 2022, we employed approximately 3,700 full-time support staff personnel with the remainder of our approximately 30,000 employees employed on a part-time, temporary, per-diem, or full-time basis.
-All of our employees work with us on an at-will basis, where permitted by law, and none are union members or subject to any collective bargaining agreements.
-Our employee engagement survey data, together with other key indicators that we monitor, demonstrate that we enjoy good relationships with our employees.
+As of January 1, 2022, we had approximately 33,000 employees.
+All of our employees work with us on an at-will basis and none are union members or subject to any collective bargaining agreements.
+Our employee engagement survey data, together with other key indicators that we review, demonstrate that we enjoy good relationships with our employees.
 Our human capital resources objectives center around employee engagement, fostering our culture, and leadership development.
-We maintain and grow our team utilizing proven practices and technologies that help us identify, hire, incentivize and retain our existing employees.
-We also employ an equity incentive plan to attract, retain, motivate and reward certain employees and directors through the issuance of equity-based incentive compensation awards, provide for employee participation in our employee stock purchase plan on a discounted basis, as well as cash-based performance bonuses.
+We maintain and grow our team utilizing historically proven practices and technologies that help us identify, hire, incentivize and retain our existing employees and integrate new employees into our culture.
+The principal purpose of our equity incentive plan is to attract, retain, motivate and reward certain employees and directors through the issuance of equity-based incentive compensation awards, through employee participation in our employee stock purchase plan, and through cash-based performance bonuses.